-Included in the related party tenants are the AllValue HOLDINGS CORP. group of companies (AllValue Group), an anchor tenant, which is comprised of AllHome Corp., AllDay Marts, Inc., All Day Retail Concepts, Inc., Family Shoppers Unlimited, Inc., and CM Star Management, Inc. AllValue Group is engaged in retail businesses covering supermarkets, retail of apparel, construction materials and home/building appliances and furnishings.
-The lease agreements are renewable and contains escalation clauses.
+a) The Group has operating lease agreements with All Value Group, anchor tenant, which is comprised of AllHome Corp., AllDay Marts, Inc., Family Shoppers Unlimited, Inc., and CM Star Management, Inc. for the leases of commercial centers.
+All Value Group is engaged in retail businesses covering supermarkets, retail of apparel, construction materials and home/building appliances and furnishings.
+The lease agreements are with renewal options and contains escalation clauses.

-Rental income and receivables from All Value Group including the effect of future lease rate escalation amounted to ₱7,091.75 million and ₱14,943.95 million, respectively, as of December 31, 2021 and ₱1,573 million and ₱9,690.37 million, respectively, as of December 31, 2020.
-These receivables from All Value Group which are recognized as 'Accounts receivable from tenants' and 'Accrued rent receivable' under 'Receivables' are not impaired (see Note 9).
+Rental income and receivables from All Value Group including the effect of future lease rate escalation amounted to \$\mathbb{P}\$1,573 million and \$\mathbb{P}\$9,690.37 million, respectively, as of December 31, 2020 and \$\mathbb{P}\$4,015.66 million and \$\mathbb{P}\$3,109.51 million, respectively, as of December 31, 2019.
+These receivables from All Value Group which are recognized as 'Accounts receivable from tenants' and 'Accrued rent receivable' under 'Receivables' are not impaired (Note 9).

-Rental income and receivables from All Value Group without the effect of future escalation amounted to ₱3,134.63 million and ₱4,377.23 million, respectively, as of December 31, 2021 and ₱3,250.15 million and ₱1,418.91 million, respectively, as of December 31, 2020.
-These receivables from All Value Group are recognized as 'Accounts receivable from tenants' under 'Receivables' (see Note 9).
+Rental income and receivables from All Value Group without the effect of future escalation amounted to ₱3,250.15 million and ₱1,418.91 million, respectively, as of December 31, 2020 and ₱3,250.15 million and ₱1,418.91 million, respectively, as of December 31, 2019.
+These receivables from All Value Group are recognized as 'Accounts receivable from tenants' under 'Receivables' (Note 9).
 These receivables are due and demandable.

-Outstanding rent receivables without the effect of future escalation amounting to ₱1,079.46 million and ₱1,239.52 million are guaranteed by Fine Properties, Inc. as of December 31, 2021 and 2020, respectively.
-The guaranteed amount in 2021 excludes those rent receivables pertaining to AllHome Corp.
+Outstanding rent receivables without the effect of future escalation amounting to \$\P\$1,239.52 million and \$\P\$625.16 million are guaranteed by Fine Properties, Inc. as of December 31, 2020 and 2019, respectively.
+The guaranteed amount in 2020 excludes those rent receivables pertaining to AllHome Corp.

-As discussed in Note 9, certain related party tenants which are entities under common control requested to terminate certain lease contracts in various malls in 2021 and 2020.
-Accrued rent receivable from anchor tenants from straight-lining of rental income of ₱38.81 million and ₱1,569.91 million was reversed against rental income for the year ended December 31, 2021 and 2020, respectively.
+Certain related party tenants who are entities under common control requested to terminate certain lease contracts in various malls in 2020.
+Accrued rent receivable from anchor tenants from straight-lining of rental income of ₱1,569.91 million was reversed against rental income for the year ended December 31, 2020.

 In line with the rental relief framework implemented by the government to support businesses and the broader economy due to the impact of COVID-19 pandemic, the Group based on its scheme waived its right to collect rent and other charges as part of various lease concessions it granted to its related party lessees such as lease payment holidays or lease payment reductions.
-The rent concession granted by the Group to its related party tenants for the years ended December 31, 2021 and 2020 amounted to \$\text{P}11.70\$ million and \$\text{P}975.17\$ million, respectively.
+The rent concession granted by the Group for the year ended December 31, 2020 amounted to \$\text{P975.17}\$ million.